 Global economic conditions continue to be challenging and unpredictable.
 A substantial portion of our sales are generated outside the United States.
 If we are successful in entering additional foreign markets, we anticipate that the percentage of our sales generated outside the United States will increase.
 There are substantial risks associated with foreign operations.
 For example, a foreign government may impose trade or foreign exchange restrictions, increased tariffs or other legal, tax, customs or other financial burdens on us or our independent distributors, due, for example, to the structure of our operations in various markets.
 Any such actions could negatively impact our operations and financial results.
 We are also exposed to risks associated with foreign currency fluctuations.
 For instance, in preparing our financial statements, we translate revenue and expenses in our markets outside the United States from their local currencies into U.S. Dollars using weighted average exchange rates.
 If the U.S. Dollar strengthens relative to local currencies, our reported revenue, gross profit and net income will likely be reduced.
 Foreign currency fluctuations can also result in losses and gains resulting from translation of foreign currency denominated balances on our balance sheet.
 Additionally, purchases from suppliers are generally made in U.S. Dollars while sales to distributors are generally made in local currencies.
 Accordingly, strengthening of the U.S. Dollar versus a foreign currency could have a negative impact on us.
-Specifically, because a significant percentage of our revenues are generated in Japan, strengthening of the U.S. Dollar versus the Japanese yen has had and could continue to have an adverse impact on our financial results.
-Although we may engage in transactions intended to reduce our exposure to foreign currency fluctuations, there can be no assurance that these transactions will be effective.
-Given the complex global political and economic dynamics that affect exchange rate fluctuations, it is difficult to predict future fluctuations and the effect these fluctuations may have upon future reported results or our overall financial condition.
+Specifically, because a significant percentage of our revenue is generated in Japan, strengthening of the U.S. Dollar versus the Japanese yen has had and, in the future, could have an adverse impact on our financial results.
+Although we may engage in transactions intended to reduce our exposure to foreign currency fluctuations, it is difficult to predict future fluctuations and the effect these fluctuations may have upon future reported results or our overall financial condition.